a t A T O N E M E N T

 which they present in worship just before the summer break.

 Children in 6th grade or older automatically become part of our Atonement Youth Group.
-Jane Gamble is our adult youth leader, who organizes and leads
+Our adult youth leader organizes and leads

 events, service projects, fun outings, and youth meetings.